-- BIM/VDC shall be used for all building systems design, development, and analysis, including but not limited to architectural, structural, mechanical, and electrical, plumbing, fire suppression, and renovations etc. - During Concepts, SD and DD Phases, BIM/VDC technology shall be used to develop and establish building performance and the basis of design in accordance with UNC Charlotte standards. - Elements, objects and equipment shall be tagged with unique identifiers Globally Unique Identifier (GUIDs).
+- BIM/VDC shall be used for all building systems design, development, and analysis, including but not limited to architectural, structural, mechanical, and electrical, plumbing, and fire suppression, etc. - During Concepts, SD and DD Phases, BIM/VDC technology shall be used to develop and establish building performance and the basis of design in accordance with UNC Charlotte standards. - Elements, objects and equipment shall be tagged with unique identifiers Globally Unique Identifier (GUIDs).